jdtang13/YouCarryIt/README.md

 ## How to build and first time setup

-#### Install Ruby
+#### Install Ruby 2.1

 If you're on Windows, download the installer at http://rubyinstaller.org/.
+IT IS VERY IMPORTANT that you install 2.1 ruby, otherwise it won't work on Windows.

+Install the Ruby on Rails DevKit if you're on Windows.

 If you're on OS X, it's already installed!
 You don't need to do anything at all!
 Wow!